-- Development of a preprocessor including filtering, adaptation of the noise model, and zero level offset correction. - Development of a postprocessor including filtering and bias correction. - Implementation of the Levenberg-Marquardt minimizer. - Bug fixes.
+- First application and validation of the FOCAL OCO-2 XCO2 algorithm to a larger global dataset of actually measured OCO-2 data as described by Reuter et al. (2017b). - Development of a preprocessor including filtering, adaptation of the noise model, and zero level offset correction. - Development of a postprocessor including filtering and bias correction. - Implementation of the Levenberg-Marquardt minimizer.

-The initial version of the FOCAL OCO-2 $\rm XCO_2$ algorithm as described by Reuter et al. (2017c).
-This version has been used to analyzed simulated OCO-2 measurements.
+The initial version of the FOCAL OCO-2 XCO2 algorithm as described by Reuter et al. (2017c).
+This version has been used to analyzed simulated OCO-2 measurements only.